collective/collective.contact.membrane/README.rst

 Contacts are Plone users
 ========================

-When you install this package, contacts become Plone users.
+When you install this package, contacts (Person contents) become Plone users.
 Once they have a password, they can login, using the contact id or the contact email (set the parameter in the control panel)